Skip to main content

 Question 2 of 6

-____% of 12th graders surveyed said they used marijuana within the last 30 days.
+What portion of 12th graders surveyed said they used marijuana within the last year?

 Image